rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 ```

 where Haskell's type inference would figure out the type of `_`, which uniquely
 specifies the singleton constructor.
-Though I doubt this is easily accomplished.
+Though I doubt this is easily accomplished,
+if possible in Haskell at all.

 ## Overloading with Π

 As described before, singletons are an implementation in Haskell of a restricted
 kind of dependent types.
 That is, they allow the output type of functions to
 depend on the values of its arguments.
 But how would we implement overloading
 with fully-fledged dependent types?
-We use Agda:
+The feature that we need is Π-types i.e.
+dependent functions -- `negate` is a dependent function because its output type
+`NegateType mode` depends on its input value `mode`.

 ```agda
 module OverloadPi where